Minnesota Waldorf School grew out of a parent-led movement for Waldorf education in the Twin Cities.

 In the summer of 2009, the Early Childhood building (fondly referred to as the Kindergarten Cottage) was completed.
 An addition that included a woodworking and science room, along with new office space for administration was completed in the summer of 2010.

 Each year brings new growth to Minnesota Waldorf School.
-In April 2011, the Frolic Fundraiser “Fund-A-Need” brought in enough money to begin the new Garage and Storage building that will house and protect our outdoor equipment, as well as the stage and circus supplies.
-This new building will also have an attached greenhouse to support our “horticulturiculum” program—the gardening program at MWS.
+In April 2011, the Spring Event Fundraiser “Fund-A-Need” raised money to begin the new Garage and Storage building that houses and protects our outdoor equipment, as well as the stage and circus supplies.
+This new building has an attached greenhouse to support our “horticulturiculum” program—the gardening program at MWS.